-This mathematics course is intended to prepare students for calculus or advanced science courses.
-Topics covered include logarithms and exponential functions, trigonometric functions, complex numbers, analytic geometry, and topics in the theory of equations.
+This course is intended to prepare students for calculus or advanced science courses.
+The course covers logarithms and exponential functions, trig-onometric functions, complex numbers, analytic geometry, and topics in the theory of equations.
 A graphing calculator is required.
 (79.2 Lec.
 Hrs.)
 This course satisfies a general education requirement in the Mathematics Area.

-Prerequisite: MAT:121 or minimum math placement score based on college assessment.
-Immediate prerequisite course must be completed within five years and passed with a minimum C- grade.
+Prerequisite: Complete MAT:121 with a grade of C- or better or minimum math placement score based on college assessment within the last two years.
+Immediate prerequisite course must have been completed within the last two years.